LupusJM/SecurePasswordTool/README.md

 # Secure Password Tool

 This is a simple password hashing and verification tool implemented in Python.
 The script allows users to generate salted hashes for plaintext passwords and verify plaintext against hashed information.
+Storing hashes into SQLite database.
 It supports various hash types, allows customization of the number of iterations for hashing, and provides an option to include a pepper value for additional security.
 The tool provides a convenient command-line interface for interacting with its functionalities.
 ## Features

 - Generate salted hashes for plaintext passwords.